SkyTrain for Surrey, not LRT!

 In the event of an accident, light rail trains cannot maneuver around another stopped train or vehicle.
 Buses can often get around incidents, and a SkyTrain extension avoids this issue altogether as there is no chance of collisions: the elevated tracks pass safely over roads and sidewalks.

 With only a few days to go until a major election, it is critical that citizens use this chance to act.
-Many parties and candidates have offered to pause or cancel the Surrey-Newton-Guildford LRT and prioritize a SkyTrain extension, and we are encouraging our supporters to vote for those candidates.
+Many parties and candidates have offered to pause or cancel the Surrey-Newton-Guildford LRT, and SkyTrain supporters should vote for these candidates.

-A fully grade-separated extension of SkyTrain will not only bring higher time savings and attract more riders, it will not be prone to fatal collisions that can cost peoples’ lives and stop commuters in their tracks.
-Today we are urge residents, decision-makers and other stakeholders to recognize that street-running, ground-level trains in Surrey will be an enormously expensive mistake.
+A fully grade-separated extension of SkyTrain will not only bring higher time savings and attract more riders, but it will also not be prone to fatal collisions that can cost people’s lives and stop commuters in their tracks.
+Today, we are urging residents, decision-makers and other stakeholders to recognize that street-running, ground-level trains in Surrey will be an enormously expensive mistake.

 October 20th is our chance to ensure that Surrey receives the best rapid transit system that will adequately and safely serve our city for generations.
 Vote for candidates that support SKYTRAIN!